Today is the feast of St. Ezra or Esdras.

 Now for the weird.

 There was a production of Artaserse in 2012 with an all male cast, of countertenors.
 It was an odd thing to watch, since the artistic approach seemed to blend in support aspects of Japanese Noh theater.
 This is reflected in makeup and the fact that you see the stagehands in black, as if they are “invisible” and you are taken out of the stage and into the wings, which becomes part of the stage as a result.
-The use of Noh is, I think, treacherous and agenda driven.
 US HERE – UK HERE

 It is hard to imagine that a male, human voice can do some of these things.

 Try to get your mind around the fact that, in 1730, these singers, especially the famous castrati, were fanatically acclaimed, more than great rock stars of our day.
 People went nuts for them.
-Composers wrote operas around their voices, to showcase them.
+Composers, such as Handel, wrote operas around their voices, to showcase them.

 Here’s Franco Fagioli… yes, you read that right… with “Vo solcando un mar crud”.